Sushi Namba Hibiya (鮨 なんば 日比谷)

 There's a great review of Sushi Namba on Eric Yu's blog The Pursuit of Food Perfection.
 If you don't know too much about Sushi Namba I thoroughly recommend reading that review and the TableAll write-up so I won't repeat the history here.

 The sourcing of the neta really is consistently in the top handful of sushi restaurants in Tokyo, with many items you won't be able to find a better version of anywhere.
 The saba is consistently the best I've had anywhere and completely odourless.
 The bottan ebi is only beaten by Sushi Fujinaga.
-The awabi has deepest flavour of any awabi I've had at any sushi restaurant: you'll get just one piece and you'll be craving for more.
+The awabi has deepest flavour of any awabi I've had at any sushi restaurant.
 I'm not really into shellfish but Namba-san's and Sawada's are the best I've had anywhere.
-The 'signature' ribbon shiro ika and the kinki-ni are really worthy of that label.
+The ribbon shiro ika, the kinki-ni and ankimo are really worthy 'signature' dishes.

 If you know a little you'll know Namba-san has obsessive attention to temperature control, and it really pays off.
 It's so easy to ruin an item with rice that's too warm or neta that's too cold.
 I've never had a piece of sushi that's been served too cold (or too warm) here.

 The nigiri are pretty much perfect.
-The shari is quite small, and strong in seasoning, but Namba-san actually varies this according to the type of the neta (larger for tuna).
+The shari is quite small, and strong in seasoning, but Namba-san actually varies this according to the type of the neta (larger, and now seasoned with aka-zu, for tuna).
 The neta are certainly not huge.
-Occasionally they can be very small (the sayori, the kochi) but generally I wouldn't say they were small.
+Occasionally they can be very small (the sayori, the kochi, the kohada) but generally I wouldn't say they were small.
 Tuna is supplied by Yamayuki.
 At least 9/10 on every visit, though you usually only get two cuts.

 The food is more inconsistent than at Sushi Saito or Sugita.
-Iwashi maki on visit #2 was less good than the saba maki on visit #1, this a bit woolly too.
+Two out of three of my most recent omakase lunches did not include the ankimo.
+The kinki-ni varies in fat content from visit to visit and the dashi is occasionally too strong.
+Uni was only available for an extra charge in September (+JPY 4,000).
+Iwashi norimaki on visit #2 was less good than the saba norimaki on visit #1, this a bit woolly too.
 Tachiuo yakimono on visit #2 was a bit dry and too salty.
-Anago was a bit strong on visit #1.
 On visit #3 there was a dish of aged ikura and nori.
 This tasted like a used condom.
 The kohada has been very inconsistent.
+Iwashi was better at Sushi Nishizaki the same month.
 Thankfully, now that Namba-san's assistant, Takanashi-san has grown in experience, the 'omuchirashi' seems to be a thing of the past.
-But the occasional faults are more than made up for by those moments that will blow you away.

 📌 https://tabelog.com/tokyo/A1301/A130102/13219857